-The international PGCE programme aims to enable students to develop the understanding, abilities and competencies needed to teach in schools around the world.
-It helps students to develop a sound knowledge and understanding of current thinking in their chosen specialist area and ensures that international initial teacher education is rooted in theory, research and practice.
+The international PGCE is an online programme that enables students to develop the understanding, abilities and competencies needed to teach in schools around the world.
+It allows students to develop a sound knowledge and understanding of current thinking in their chosen specialist area and ensures that international initial teacher education is rooted in theory, research and practice.
 Those completing this pathway will demonstrate both their ability in the classroom and their ability to critically reflect on their own classroom practice and current theories around teaching and learning.

 The IPGCE offers provision for teachers in the following areas:

 • Primary (ages 4-11)

 This is an online course and so learning can be done at a time which is convenient for the student.
 Students are expected to partake in weekly learning tasks.